nanocurrency/nano-docs/docs/releases/network-upgrades.md

 Although it is already recommended as best practice, any integrations not already calling for the frontier block when constructing a transaction should do so.
 If hashes are being internally tracked and frontier is not requested, the integration could unintentionally cause a fork on the account with distribution of epoch blocks.

 See [Step 1: Get Account Info](../integration-guides/key-management.md#send-transaction) for the [`account_info`](../commands/rpc-protocol.md#account_info) RPC recommendation when creating transactions.

+??? info "Post-distribution active difficulty changes"
+	**The following changes will only be valid after the epoch v2 distribution is complete or the accounts you are dealing with have been upgraded.**

+	To programatically retrieve the current difficulty for any integrations doing work generation outside the node, the `network_minimum` field in [`active_difficulty`](../commands/rpc-protocol.md#active_difficulty) RPC and [WebSocket topic](../integration-guides/websockets.md#active-difficulty) will see a change from `ffffffc000000000` (pre-epoch v2 difficulty) to `fffffff800000000` (8x higher epoch v2 difficulty), an indication the epoch upgrade has begun.

+	Once this occurs, send and change blocks should use this newly returned, higher threshold, and receive blocks can optionally use `fffffe0000000000` as the lower threshold going forward.

 #### Transition Explanation